nishantuniyal/nishantuniyal.github.io/content/blog/python-dev-environ.md

 ## Intro

 Let's face it, the python development environment setup is not an easy task.
-This xkcd comic accurately sums it up.
+The xkcd comic accurately sums it up.
+To clear the confusion around "properly" setting up your development environment, I decided to write this post.
+(I put properly in quotes because the subjectivity of the term) I hope you find it helpful.
+Any comments, corrections, improvements are welcome.

 ![XKCD Comic](https://imgs.xkcd.com/comics/python_environment.png )